Sales and Marketing Alignment FAQ?

 What is sales and marketing alignment?

 Sales and marketing alignment is the operational coordination of teams around shared revenue goals, definitions, and processes.
-It requires common ICP definitions, agreed-upon demand state taxonomies (the progression from unknown to client), and unified attribution models that reward collaborative behaviors.
+At minimum, that means common ICP definitions, agreed-upon demand state taxonomies (the progression from unknown to client), and unified attribution models that reward collaborative behaviors.
 Most organizations confuse alignment meetings with alignment infrastructure.
+Those are not the same thing.

 Why does sales and marketing misalignment happen?

-Misalignment stems from structural causes: different definitions of qualified leads, incompatible stage taxonomies, and attribution models that reward conflicting behaviors.
+Misalignment is structural, not interpersonal.
+Different definitions of qualified leads, incompatible stage taxonomies, and attribution models that reward conflicting behaviors all pull teams apart regardless of how often they meet.
 Most organizations treat alignment as a communication problem when it's actually an infrastructure problem requiring shared systems and metrics.
 Weekly syncs won't fix broken definitions.

 What are the costs of sales and marketing misalignment?

-Misaligned teams waste significant revenue through duplicated efforts, poor lead quality, and extended sales cycles.
+Duplicated effort, poor lead quality, and extended sales cycles all drain revenue that should have closed.
 Companies with strong alignment achieve higher annual revenue growth versus misaligned organizations, according to Aberdeen Group research.
-The real cost shows up in forecast accuracy and pipeline coverage gaps that boards scrutinize quarterly.
+The real cost, though, shows up in forecast accuracy and pipeline coverage gaps that boards scrutinize quarterly.

 How do you know if your sales and marketing teams are misaligned?

-Misalignment shows up in three key metrics: lead acceptance rates below 70%, sales cycle lengths increasing quarter-over-quarter, and attribution disputes consuming leadership bandwidth.
+Three metrics tell you fast: lead acceptance rates below 70%, sales cycle lengths increasing quarter-over-quarter, and attribution disputes consuming leadership bandwidth.
 If sales rejects more than 30% of marketing-qualified leads, you have a definition problem, not a quality problem.
-For example, if "SQL" means "demo requested" to sales but "MQL scored 80+" to marketing, your handoff will fail.
+For example, if "SQL" means "demo requested" to sales but "MQL scored 80+" to marketing, your handoff will fail regardless of how well-intentioned both teams are.

 What's the difference between demand generation and lead generation?